|View on TensorFlow.org||View source on GitHub||Download notebook|

 TensorShape([2, 3, 5])

 When given a batch of sequences as input, an embedding layer returns a 3D floating point tensor, of shape

-We will use the Keras Sequential API to define our model.
+Use the Keras Sequential API to define the sentiment classification model.
 In this case it is a "Continuous bag of words" style model.